Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 - Work on iOS App: Open `iOS` folder in XCode
 - Work on sharing code: Open the root folder in `IDEA` or any other IDE.

+## Tips

+If you think the XCode building phase is slow.
+That is because it will build the KN generated iOS framework every time.
+You can modify it by just copying the framework files without building it.
+Because you can always edit Kotlin native code somewhere else.